-Most New Zealanders, regardless of ethnicity, are satisfied overall with their leisure-time.
-The European ethnic group reports the highest level of total satisfaction (70 percent), followed by those of Other ethnic groups (65 percent), Māori (66 percent) and Pacific peoples (64 percent).
+Most New Zealanders, regardless of ethnicity, are satisfied overall with their leisure time.
+The European ethnic group reports the highest level of total satisfaction (81 percent), followed by Māori and those of the "Other" ethnic group (both 77 percent), and Pacific peoples (73 percent).
+The Asian/Indian ethnic group reports the lowest level of satisfaction (71 percent).